-- As part of the Neighborhoods Ready for School strategy, First 5 funds trusted community organizations and family resource centers to build an ecosystem of support for families in the community. - Contracting with Cities and People Advisors to facilitate grantee strategic planning process in 2023, and support intentional integration with the Oakland Thrives 10-year plan and significant philanthropic investment in Oakland. - Provide training and coaching in early identification to newly recruited family child care providers. - Help Me Grow trains providers to offer their families early screenings and offers direct screening through the Developmental Screening Program; provides care coordination and navigation support to families referred to the Central Access Point (phone line); and conducts community outreach and networking events to stay on top of available services and resources.
+- As part of the Neighborhoods Ready for School strategy, First 5 funds trusted community organizations and family resource centers to build an ecosystem of support for families in the community. - First 5 provides training and coaching in early identification to newly recruited family child care providers. - HMG trains providers to offer their families early screenings and offers direct screening through the Developmental Screening Program; provides care coordination and navigation support to families referred to the Central Access Point (phone line); and conducts community outreach and networking events to stay on top of available services and resources.